tvoviedolisboa/mongosync_metrics_python/README.md

 # mongosync_metrics_python

-This project contains a Python script, `mixed_json_arcadia_plotly_multiple_edit_text.py`, that processes the `mongosync` JSON data and generates various plots using Plotly.
+This project contains a Python script, `mmongosync_plotly_multiple.py`, that processes the `mongosync` JSON data and generates various plots using Plotly on port **3030**.
 The script also includes a Dockerfile for containerizing the application and a `requirements.txt` file listing the Python dependencies.

 ![Alt text for image 1](static/image1.png)
 ![Alt text for image 2](static/image2.png)

-## mixed_json_arcadia_plotly_multiple_edit_text.py
+## mongosync_plotly_multiple.py

 This Python script processes JSON data and generates various plots using Plotly.
 The plots include scatter plots and tables, and they visualize different aspects of the data, such as `CEA Destination Write`, `Collection Copy Source Read`, and `Collection Copy Destination Write`.